Successful Integration of Omnicomm Hardware with Suntech’s New 2016 GPS Trackers

 Suntech International Ltd. is a renowned global leader in the telematics industry, providing its customers with highly customizable top-quality GPS tracking devices for over a decade.
-The Mexican division of Suntech has employed Omnicomm LLS fuel level sensors for its terminals for the past 3 years since its arrival in the Mexican home market; and this has proven a remarkable partnership and a solid history of success for both businesses.
+The Mexican division of Suntech has employed Omnicomm LLS fuel level sensors for its GPS Trackers for the past 3 years since its arrival in the Mexican home market; and this has proven a remarkable partnership and a solid history of success for both businesses.

 “We monitor the local market demands, seeking to provide the best possible solutions at optimal prices,” Luis Byonkgi Oh, director of Suntech LATAM, points out.
-“Most vehicles employed in the Mexican market have two fuel tanks, and being able to directly connect two sensors to our terminals at once makes our solutions simpler and more cost-efficient.”
+“Most vehicles employed in the Mexican market have two fuel tanks, and being able to directly connect two sensors to our GPS Trackers at once makes our solutions simpler and more cost-efficient.”

 Suntech’s direct presence in Mexico, its firmly established technical support and a solid position among the key industry leaders are all a catch for the customers, especially when complemented by lucrative pricing and operational stability.
 The company is a perfect partner for Omnicomm to broadcast its products across the Mexican market.
 Since Suntech operates an extensive fleet of vehicles with two fuel tanks, the innovation couldn’t have hit the mark any better.